 What kind of fruit do you like with your leafy greens?
 Let us know in the comments below, and please rate the recipe if you enjoyed it as much as we did!

-If you’re a fan of fruit and berries mixed in with your leafy greens, you’ll love these recipes:
+If you’re a fan of fruit and berries mixed in a salad, you’ll love these recipes: